 5. For strings that need to have a ‘harp knot’ tied to the end, insert the string through the soundboard from the outside of the harp, then reach into the box and pull through enough string to tie the knot.
 Toggles generally only need to be placed into string knots if the string is .81mm or less.
 Sometimes a burr on the end of the string (caused by the cutting pliers) will prevent it from easily going into the hole, so you might need to cut it at an angle, to ‘sharpen’ it.

 6. The strings in the upper reaches of the treble are very thin and slippery, and the knots can sometimes not hold.
-Rick Kemper, on page 11 of his online tutorial 'Making the Lever Harp', has some nice drawings of harp string knots, as well as other useful tips.
+If you Google "tying harp strings' you'll get some some nice videos and drawings of how to tie harp string knots, as well as other useful tips in string changing.

 (USA distributor for Savarez Alliance KF & Savarez Bass Wires for Celtic Harp)